ar51an/raspberrypi-fan-control/README.md

 ### Build
 * Binaries are available under repo folder `build`.
 It was built on `raspios-buster-arm64-lite` OS.
 If for any reason you want to rebuild.
   > **Build command:**
-  > `sudo gcc -lsystemd -lwiringPi fan-control.c -o fan-control`
+  > `sudo gcc fan-control.c -o fan-control -lwiringPi -lsystemd`

 * Test binary after build.
   > **Run binary:**